pdanny90/p_dan/README.md

       *Copy the elk-stack-playbook.yml file to /etc/ansible.*

-      *Update the hosts file to include the the Elk's virtual machine's IP address.*
+      *Update the hosts file to include the Elk's virtual machine's IP address.*

       *Run the playbook, and navigate to http://20.114.172.178:5601/app/kibana to check that the installation worked as expected.*